vitorregisrr/vitorregisrr/README.md

 <h1> Hi, I'm Vitor Régis 🦅 </h1>

 <br/>
-<h3 align="center">I'm a free soul who trusts in the regeneration of the world through technology, compassion, vision, inspiration and love, serving my purpose as a software engineer. 🦅🌍✨</h3>
+<h3 align="center">I'm a free soul who trusts in the regeneration of the world through compassion, vision, inspiration and love. 🦅🌍✨</h3>

 <br/>

 - 🔭 I’m currently working on projects to help the world and people <3

-- 🌱 I’m always open to help you and answer any kind of doubts about technologies and things i know.
-I'm alsoo looking to collaborate on any kind of project with a good purpose! :)

-- 📫 How to reach me: [vitorregis.dev](https://vitorregis.dev) (website) [@vitorregisrr](https://twitter.com/vitorregisrr) (twitter) and [@caminomedicina](https://www.instagram.com/caminomedicina/) (instagram)

 - 😄 Pronouns: he/they

-- ⚡ Fun fact: i love spirituality  🧝 🧙 👁️

 <br/>